dashingsoft/pyarmor/README.md

     python pybench.py
 ```

+More usage, refer to [User Guide](src/user-guide.md) and [Mechanism](src/mechanism.md)

+## Web UI

-There is a webui used to manage project easily.
+There is a webui used to obfuscate script in gui mode.
 Start it

 ```
-    # For windows
-    src/webui/manager.bat

-    # For linux
-    src/webui/manager.sh

-    # If Pyarmor is installed by pip
     pyarmor-webui
 ```

-A good example is the best teacher.
-Here are several typical scenarios [src/examples](src/examples)

-Here is online demo [Pyarmor Demo](http://pyarmor.dashingsoft.com)

-More usage, refer to [User Guide](src/user-guide.md) and [Mechanism](src/mechanism.md)
+Note that the webui doesn't include all the features of Pyarmor, it can help you
+to understand Pyarmor quickly.

 ## License